uclatommy/tweetfeels/README.md

 ![f1]

 Where ![f2] is the aggregate sentiment at time t, ![f3] is the sentiment score for the current time-box, and ![f5] is the fall-off factor between 0 and 1.
 We start the calculation with ![f4], which is why you will see the sentiment score move away from zero until it stabilizes around the natural value.
 Within each time-box we are using a weighted average of sentiment scores.
-For each tweet, we utilize the associated user's follower count as the measure of influence.
+For each tweet, we utilize the associated user's followers and friends count as the measure of influence.

 Some tweets will also have a neutral score (0.0).
 In these cases, we exclude it from aggregation.